 Forex market trade in a seamless 24-hour session, 5.5 days a week, from Sunday 5:15 P.M.
 EST until Friday 5:00 P.M.
 EST. So, those with work or family commitments can trade a fully liquid market whenever convenient.
 Learn more about the forex market program and the best hours to trade.

-Forex trading has among the lowest entry or startup costs in money and time of any ﬁnancial market, in terms of trading capital and training/equipment costs, as follows: Unlike most markets, you do not need many thousands of dollars to get started.
+Forex trading in Kenya has among the lowest entry or startup costs in money and time of any ﬁnancial market, in terms of trading capital and training/equipment costs, as follows: Unlike most markets, you do not need many thousands of dollars to get started.
 That’s because, in the forex market, we can trade with leverage (borrowed funds), typically 100:1 or more.